Nevenall/gulp-bookshelf/devlog.md

 rewite imports of svelte components to use Name.js

 and we'll have a fair number of components, but less than 50 I think.
 And if we can get http2 to work...

+so, we can compile pages as components because we can compile html. because that's all that svelte is.

+then we can use a dynamic component to show whichever page is asked for.